mathLab/ITHACA-SEM/CONTRIBUTING.md

   example above).

 ### Variables and naming
-- Please use sensible names!
+- Please use sensible names and use camelCase as a broad naming convention.
+  - Variables should start with a lowercase letter, e.g. `myAwesomeVariable`.
-- Use camelCase to define your variable and function names, e.g. `myAwesomeVariable`.
-Any `typedef`s, function, `class` and `struct` names should begin with capital letters, variable names should be lower case.
+  - Function, `class`, `struct` and `typedef` names should begin with capital letters, e.g. `MyAwesomeFunction`.
 - Inside classes, member variables should be prefixed with `m_`, e.g. `m_myAwesomeVariable`.
   - Global constants used throughout the library should be prefixed with `k`